antonioortegajr/IDXBroker-Leads-to-CRMs-API-Calls/readme.md

 Remember that changing your password in Salesforce resets you Security Token as well

+Rememeber that Enterprise and Partner ahve API calls enabled by default.
+Group and Professional mare another story.
+Contact Salesforce for details on this.

 For more on these calls check the official docs

 API Docs: